cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 * a valid block is a well-ordered **set of transactions**,
 * the block contains the **hash** of the previous block, and
 * the block includes a "winning lottery ticket", the **nonce**.
-* The hash of the previous block, the transaction set proposed and the nonce is special.
-It has properties that are especially difficult to generate, such as "must start with certain number of zeroes".
+* The hash of the block is special.
+It has properties that are especially difficult to generate.
+In Bitcoin, block hash must start with certain number of zeroes.
+The only way to achieve that is to find a number, the nonce, that can be inserted into the hash function's input so the hash created meets the criteria.
+There is no more efficient method of finding a suitable nonce than a brute force search of random numbers.

-Other participants recognise this unlikely combination - unlikely because of the winning lottery ticket.
-This unlikely combination is evidence of considerable computational work because brute force is the only known method a satisfactory nonce.
+Other participants recognise this unlikely combination - unlikely because of the winning lottery ticket, the nonce.
+This unlikely combination is evidence of considerable computational work because brute force is the only known method of finding it.

 The network accepts the block as a de facto correct opinion about the order of transactions.
 There are, of course, further details such as the method of dispute resolution.
 This overview will suffice for now.

 The process disambiguates the order of the transactions even though well-meaning nodes independently arrive at slightly different opinions about the matter.
 The process does so **without reliance on an authoritative time source**.

-Therefore, **a well-ordered set of blocks that each contain well-ordered transactions is a well-ordered set of all transactions that have ever occurred.**
+**A well-ordered set of blocks that each contain well-ordered transactions is a well-ordered set of all transactions that have ever occurred.**

 Cryptographic hash functions are instrumental in that they empower all participants to ensure that they possess an undistorted history of everything.
 Since all nodes can verify the chain independently, they can proceed on the assumption that all other nodes will eventually come into agreement about the history of everything.
 This is known as **eventual consensus**.